CHAPTER 139. AMUSEMENT RIDES AND ATTRACTIONS

 § 139.77.
 Maintenance of amusement rides and attractions.

 (a) Maintenance program.
-The owner of an amusement ride or attraction shall implement a program of maintenance, testing and inspection, based on manufacturers recommendations, providing for the duties and responsibilities necessary in the care of each amusement ride or attraction.
-The maintenance program shall include a check list to be made available to the person performing the regularly scheduled maintenance.
-The maintenance program shall include, but is not limited to, the ASTM Standards for the operation, maintenance, testing and inspections.
+The owner of an amusement ride or amusement attraction shall implement a program of maintenance, testing and inspection, based on manufacturer’s recommendations, providing for the duties and responsibilities necessary in the care of each amusement ride or attraction.
+The maintenance program must include a checklist to be made available to the person performing the regularly scheduled maintenance.
+The maintenance program must include, the ASTM International F-24 Committee Standards for the operation, maintenance, testing and inspections.

-(b) Identification and rating plates.
-Manufacturers identification information affixed to the ride or attraction shall be maintained in a readily visible and legible condition at all times to the inspector.
+(c) Identification and rating plates.
+Manufacturers’ identification information affixed to the ride or attraction shall be maintained in a readily visible and legible condition at all times to the inspector.

 (1) Wire rope shall be thoroughly examined.
-Wire rope found to be damaged shall be replaced with new rope of proper design and capacity as per manufacturers date tag.
+Wire rope found to be damaged shall be replaced with a new rope of proper design and capacity as set forth on the manufacturer’s date tag.
 If failure of the rope would affect safety of the ride or attraction and its passengers any of the following conditions will be cause for rope replacement:

-(i) In running ropes, six randomly distributed broken wires in a rope lay, or four broken wires in one strand of a rope lay.
-A rope lay is the length along the rope in which one strand makes a complete revolution around the rope.
+(i) In running ropes, six radomly distributed broken wires in a rope lay, or four broken wires in one strand of a rope lay.
+A rope lay is the length along the rope in which one stand makes a complete revolution around the rope.

-(iii) Abrasion, scrubbing or peening causing loss of more than 1/3 of the original diameter of the outside individual wires.
+(iii) Abrasion, scrubbing or peening causing loss of more that 1/3 of the original diameter of the outside individual wires.

 (iv) Severe corrosion.